byambaa1982/epub/_sources/intro.md

-# Python Courses for beginers
+# Python Courses for beginners

 Welcome to `Python Cources For Beginners`, a comprehensive Python guide designed specifically for beginners.
 If you're looking to learn Python, you've landed in the right place.
 In this tutorial, you'll find an array of resources, structured across 6 chapters, each containing an interactive exercise notebook and its corresponding solution.